pydatageek/py-django-project-starter-template/README.md

 # PY Django Project Starter Template

+*** It is still in progress ***

+*** This project will be updated for each Django version.
+And there will be branches available representing the Django version.
+However, continues developement of the project will not be reflected to backwards.
+The latest version will have the most features and the less bugs, hopefully.***

+Django Project Starter Template is a short cut for you to start a project easily and quicker without the effort of seperating settings files for prod and dev, creating an Env() for secret data, and so on.
+I have tried to use best django 3rd party applications as dependencies.

 ## How?
 1. Rename .env-dist to .env
 2. Generate a secret key on https://djecrety.ir/ and write it on .env file e.g. SECRET_KEY=your-top-secret-key-here